okeefm/s3g/doc/gcode_protocol.markdown

 Registers

-    X: (optional) If present, new X axis position, in mm
+    X: (code, optional) If present, new X axis position, in mm
-    Y: (optional) If present, new Y axis position, in mm
+    Y: (code, optional) If present, new Y axis position, in mm
-    Z: (optional) If present, new Z axis position, in mm
+    Z: (code, optional) If present, new Z axis position, in mm

 S3g output